xsv24/inkan/README.md

 - ...
 ```

-Then when your ready use it! 🪂
+Then when your ready to commit your changes use your custom template and your done!  🪂

 ```bash
 git-kit commit custom \